-This user guide is intended to guide you through many common tasks that you might want to accomplish using Bokeh.
+This user guide is intended to walk you through many common tasks that you might want to accomplish using Bokeh.
 The guide is arranged by topic:

 - Defining Key Concepts